maurobusso/maurobusso/README.md

         <img alt="JavaScript" width="25px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg" />
         <img alt="typescript" width="25px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg" />
         <p>
-            This is a one player blackjack game inspired by the Scrimba developer course, but improved with the utilisation of a deck of card API which gives the ability of also showing the image of the card which.
+            This is a one player blackjack game inspired by the Scrimba developer course, but improved with the introduction of an API to show the image of the cards.
+The whole project has been revritten in Typescript.
         </p>
     </td>
     <td width="50%" valign="top">